Shoulder Injuries in Yoga: Our Survey Project Explores Chaturanga Injury and More!

 - The sternoclavicular joint is where the clavicle meets the sternum.

-- The acromioclavicular joint is where the clavicle meets the scapula at a boney point called the acromion.
+- The acromioclavicular joint is where the clavicle meets the scapula at a bony point called the acromion.

 Why Might We Experience A Chaturanga Injury?